 Who is a "close contact"?

-The close contact is defined as anyone who has been in close proximity with a COVID-19 case, starting from 2 days before the onset of illness/the date of a positive test, to 10 days after.
+The close contact is defined as anyone who has been in close proximity with a COVID-19 case, starting from 2 days before the onset of symptoms (for symptomatic COVID-19 cases) and from the date of swab collection for asymptomatic cases to 10 days after.

 • Being within 1 meter of Covid-19 case for more than 15 minutes.

 • Having direct physical contact with a covid-19 case.

 • Living in the same household as a covid-19 patient.

 • Eating together in close proximity less than 1m apart or sharing utensils.

 • Sharing items with a COVID-19 case and not washing or sanitizing your hands afterwards.

 • Sitting in next to the positive case on the bus.